If you’re going through depression during pregnancy, whether you’ve been through it before or not, know that there is help for you.

 Talk to your doctor about antidepressants, how they work, and which are safe for you to take right now.

 They may refer you to a specialist known as a reproductive psychiatrist who will be able to weigh out the risks and propose a course of treatment for you.

 There is a lot of evidence to suggest that it helps.

 Meet yourself where you are, not where you feel you should be.

 Depression and exercise have a complicated relationship.

-It helps but can feel impossible to do when you’re feeling low.
+It helps increase endorphins and serotonin but can feel impossible to muster the energy to do so when you’re feeling low.

 Start very small, like a walk around the block.